Toloka/docs/en/guide/concepts/qa-pool-settings.md

 {% endcut %}

-{% cut "How do I test users to determine which kinds of tasks they do better and assign them relevant tasks?" %}
+{% cut "How do I test Tolokers to see which kinds of tasks they do better and make sure that's what I have them do?" %}

 You can add a [training pool](train.md) to test your Tolokers.
 Based on the test results, assign skills to the Tolokers for the tasks they do best.

-Then open your pools only to the Tolokers that have a certain skill: use [filters](filters.md) for this.
+Then limit your pools to Tolokers with a certain skill using [filters](filters.md) for this.

 {% endcut %}